Near--extremal gravitational collapse in 4+1 dimensions: Schwarzschild--de--Sitter space: Characteristic gluing

 We shall exploit the coordinate freedom (these coordinate transformations leave the Misner-Sharp mass invariant) $v\rightarrow \tilde{v}(v)$ and $u\rightarrow \tilde{u}(u)$ to set

 To determine $r, F$ and their $u$--derivatives, as well as the $u$ derivatives of $B$ on $C_0$ we turn to the Einstein equations (\ref{emmm1}--\ref {emmm4}) and (\ref{lasteeq}).
 We first solve the constraint equation (\ref{emmm1}) backwards using the values of $r$ and $r_v$ at the SdS sphere $(u=0, v=1)$.
-These values can be read--off
+These values can be read--off from (\ref{sdssol}), so that the ODE we must solve is